-Diabetes is a common, incurable endocrine disorder that causes dangerous complications and significantly reduces a person’s life span.
+Diabetes is a common, incurable endocrine disease that causes dangerous complications and significantly shortens a person's life span.
 Is it worth treating this disease abroad?
-To begin with hospitals in European countries use the most advanced and innovative diabetic treatments that enable diabetes sufferers to live as near as normal life as possible.
+To begin with, hospitals in European countries use the most advanced and innovative diabetes treatments that allow people with diabetes to lead as normal a life as possible.

 Type 1 diabetes

-Type 1 diabetes develops due to a insulin hormone deficiency.
-It is produced in beta cells of the islets of Langerhans, which are located in the pancreas.
+Type 1 diabetes develops due to a deficiency of the hormone insulin.
+It is produced by the beta cells of the islets of Langerhans, which are located in the pancreas.

-Insulin is a hormone that "helps" glucose to penetrate from the blood into the cells for further absorption.
-Consequently, if there is a hormone deficiency, glucose cannot penetrate into the cell and remains in the blood.
-Its level in the plasma increases and this has a negative effect on the functioning of all organs and systems of the human body.
+Insulin is a hormone that "helps" glucose to get out of the blood and into cells for further absorption.
+Therefore, with a deficiency of the hormone, glucose cannot enter the cell and remains in the blood.
+Its level in plasma increases, and this negatively affects the work of all organs and systems of the human body.

 Characteristics of type 1 diabetes: